 Looking afar, you will find the Middle Peak looks like a bird head.
-To the top of the peak exists a huge rocky beam taking a shape of a turtle.
+To the top of the peak exists a huge rocky beam taking the shape of a turtle.
 The later generations built a memorial temple on East Peak top in memory of Jade Maiden.
 In front of the temple, there are five stone basins, which are said to be the hair-bathing basins of Jade Maiden.
 Next to the stone basins stands a stone horse, the incarnation of the horse ridden by Jade Maiden.
 Behind the temple is a memorial site set by modern people according to the legend.

 Popular Scenic Spots on Mt.
 Hua

 Huashan Mountain is quite dangerous, so few people climbed it before the Tang Dynasty (618-907).
-All the emperors offered sacrifices in Xiyue Temple at the foot of the mountain.
+All the emperors offered sacrifices in the Xiyue Temple at the foot of the mountain.
 Covering an area of 120,000 square meters (29.7 acres), the temple was built in the Han Dynasty (202BC – 220 AD) with a history of over 2,000 years.
 It was repaired and expanded many times through ages, and during the reign of Emperor Qianlong of the Qing Dynasty (1636-1912), it was renovated by imitating the Forbidden City.
 Thus, it enjoys the reputation of the “Forbidden City of Shaanxi Province”.

-At first sight, Sparrow Hawk’s Cliff seems less difficult than Cliff-side Plank Road, but it’s very challenging.
-The first reason is that the stairway tilts inwards, making people hard to see the steps when climbing down.
+At first sight, Sparrow Hawk’s Cliff seems less difficult than Cliff-side Plank Walk, but it’s very challenging.
+The first reason is that the stairs tilts inwards, making people hard to see the steps when climbing down.
 This requires coordinated action of your hands, eyes, feet, and knees.
 The second reason is that the iron chains are too loose and tend to swing to the left and to the right.
 You should carefully feel the way with your toes.
 For a few steps, you need to turn your body like a sparrow hawk to pass.
 That’s how it gets the name.
 Safety harness is also a must here.

 By Cable Car